WalletScrutiny/WalletScrutinyCom/_android/com.rainmanagement.rain.md

 ---

+**Update: 2022-01-05**

+This service is clearly custodial as described here in its support page about security:

+> 98% of Rain's cryptocurrency is stored offline in cold-storage at all times, in a safety deposit box in a bank.
+What this means is that your funds are not on the internet, ensuring hackers have no way to access it.

+**Previous Analysis**
 ### Google Play

 The app is described as offering services that allow users to buy and sell Bitcoin using fiat from the Middle East.
 It goes on further: